Spaceicality/Spaceicality/README.md

 I've designed almost all of the css over on my [Personal Website](https://spaceicality.github.io)<br>

 ### Where can you reach me?
-You can reach me via [Twitter](https://twitter.com/Spaceicality/) DMs.
-My DMs will always be open.
+You can reach me via my socials at [Linktree](https://linktr.ee/Spaceicality/).
+My DMs on Twitter will always be open.
-You can also reach me on Discord Nomnom#3681
+You can also reach me on Discord @spaceicality

 <!--
 **NomnomPlays/NomnomPlays** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.